Lestropie/IP-freely/README.md

     This therefore highlights those circumstances
     where the presence of the Inheritance Principle in any given dataset arguably has the greatest prospect of leading to misinterpretation of data.

+-   `-c` / `--convert`:

+    This option produces a duplicate of the input BIDS dataset having been converted to conform to / exploit a specific Inheritance Principle ruleset.
+    The first argument following this command-line option is the ruleset that the output converted dataset should conform to;
+    currently the only permitted ruleset for this option is "forbidden", which will produce a dataset that contains no manifestations of the Inheritance Principle.
+    The second argument following the command-line option is the output dataset path.

 ### Common non-default usages